 B i o g r a p h y

 Ben Fairfield, a native of Staunton, VA, is the Co-Principal Trumpet of the Midland-Odessa Symphony, a member of the Symphony’s Lone Star Brass Quintet, and the Principal Trumpet of the Abilene Philharmonic.
 He is also the Associate Principal Trumpet of the Missouri Symphony in Columbia, MO and a member of the Lone Star Winds in Dallas, TX.
 He frequently performs as a guest member of the trumpet section with orchestras throughout the United States including the New Mexico Philharmonic, Santa Fe Symphony, Boulder Philharmonic, San Juan Symphony, San Angelo Symphony, and the Waco Symphony.
-Recent engagements have taken him to New York, NY, Albuquerque, NM, Denver, CO, Miami, FL, Philadelphia, PA, and San Francisco, CA. He holds the Doctor of Musical Arts degree and a Master of Music degree in trumpet performance from the University of Miami Frost School of Music and a Bachelor of Music Education degree from James Madison University.
-His teachers include Craig Morris, former Principal Trumpet of the Chicago Symphony Orchestra, Gilbert Johnson, former Principal Trumpet of the Philadelphia Orchestra, and James Kluesner Professor Emeritus of Trumpet at James Madison University.
+Recent engagements have taken him to New York, NY, Albuquerque, NM, Denver, CO, Miami, FL, Philadelphia, PA, and San Francisco, CA. Prior to his time in Texas, he performed in the orchestras of the Florida Grand Opera and the Miami City Ballet in Miami, FL.